KennethCNg/This-Chord/README.md

 ## MVP (Minimum Viable Product)

-Harmony is a web application inspired by Discord, the free voice and text chat app designed with gamers in mind.
-Harmony's backend is built on Ruby on Rails and a frontend of React/Redux with the following functionalities:
+This-Chord is a web application inspired by Discord, the free voice and text chat app designed with gamers in mind.
+This-Chord's backend is built on Ruby on Rails and frontend on React/Redux with the following functionalities:

 - [ ] Live chat
 - [ ] Channels